 The AADA awards several scholarships for residents who will attend the Conference and commit to a year-long involvement in AADA advocacy activities.
 Scholarship recipients travel to Washington, D.C., on an all-expense paid trip, where they’ll receive advocacy training and mentorship by AADA physician leaders, learn how to effectively make their voices heard to lawmakers, and become leading advocates for dermatology.

-Application timeline: To attend the 2019 conference, applications had to be submitted by July 12, 2019.
-Applications submitted after that date will be eligible for the 2020 conference.
+Application timeline: Applications submitted after July 12 will be eligible for the next year's conference.

 Apply for the scholarship